 Results obtained from flow cytometry data and cell fold expansion were analyzed and represented as the mean \pm standard deviation of triplicates.
-Statistical analysis was performed using paired and unpaired Student's t-test for evaluating surface marker expression levels before and after 14-day cultures, and between different experimental groups.
+Statistical analysis was performed using paired and unpaired Student's T-test for evaluating surface marker expression levels before and after 14 day cultures, and between different experimental groups.
+Observed differences were regarded as statistically significant if the calculated two-sided P value was less than 0.05.